stadiamaps/stadiamaps-api-ts/README.md

 # Stadia Maps TypeScript APIs

-This SDK helps you access the full range of geospatial APIs from Stadia Maps.
+This SDK helps you access the full range of geospatial APIs from Stadia Maps using JavaScript, TypeScript, etc.

 ## Getting started